iamramakanthreddyk/fuelsync-new/README.md

 ### Environment Setup
 1. Set all environment variables on hosting platform
 2. Configure database connection strings
-3. Set up Azure services for OCR and storage
+3. Set up storage services if you plan to store uploaded receipts
 4. Configure domain and SSL certificates

 ---